bahrus/be-observant/README.md

     </tbody>
 </table>

-Next we specify what to pass from the element we are observing and possibly from the vent.
+Next we specify what to pass from the element we are observing and possibly from the event.

 <table>
     <caption>Getting the value</caption>